 Anyone who knows me knows that I have something of an addiction to washi tape and have a pretty extensive collection.
-I did this process art activity with my best friends four year old and he loved it.
-From picking which tapes he wanted to use, to placing them and even using the paper punch.
-More that that he loves that fact that we used the art to make Easter bunting that he has displayed on the wall in his dining room.
+I did this process art activity with my best friends’s old and he loved it.
+From picking which tapes he wanted to use to placing them and even using the paper punch.
+More that he loves the fact that we used the art to make Easter bunting that he has displayed on the wall in his dining room.

 Washi Tape Easter Bunting Process Art

 - Oval shaped paper punch

 This post contains affiliate links.
 If you make any purchases after clicking one of these links, I will make a small commission (hopefully enough to keep me in tea all year) – at no extra cost to you!
 This allows me to keep creating and sharing free tutorials and content for you.
 Thank you!

 Using washi tape is a great exercise in fine motor skills and scissors skills.
 Let your child find the ends of the tape themselves.

 Stick the washi tape onto a sheet of cardstock or paper.
 It really doesn’t matter where the tape goes or how much is used.
 Your child can turn the card over and stick the excess onto the other side.

 Even though I have a Cricut Explore, I love using paper stamps with children, especially younger children.
 There is something magical about feeding in the card and then pressing (with all your might if you are small), hearing the card being cut and then turning it over and your egg shape popping out!